Submerged Unit

 Vision Pipeline

-Section titled “Vision Pipeline”- Trigger: Motion detected via frame differencing (camera captures at 1 fps idle)
+Section titled “Vision Pipeline”- Trigger: LP-Core detects motion via frame differencing (main CPU sleeps until woken)

-- Decide: Compare species + size against keeper thresholds
+- Decide: Compare species + measured size against regulatory minimums

 - Act: Lock door (keeper) or unlock door (release bycatch)